apache/arrow/docs/source/developers/java/building.rst

 Basic Installation
 ------------------

-You can also build java project for default modules configured.
-Go to parent project and execute:
+To build the default modules, go to the project root and execute:

 .. code-block::